roverdotcom/checkbridge/README.md

 Note that the positions start at 1, as per convention, where the 0th element is the whole string match.

-Will create an annotation on `example.go` line 1, with the message `this is a message`.

 Run `checkbridge regex --help` to see all the available configuration options.